 There are occasional viewpoints where you can stop and take some pics, but don’t expect it to be easy.
 The road has one lane in each direction and can be extremely busy, especially during summer.
 With endless steep curves that seem to disappear around every corner, the road can be quite dangerous.
 It’s not for the faint of heart, but possible.
 We drive the route quite frequently, but if you feel uncertain, it’s easier to let someone else drive.

 Parking is another issue to consider if you decide to drive.
 With jagged cliffs, steep and narrow roads, parking can be challenging and competitive.
 There are options in the Amalfi Coast towns, but most are expensive (about €5 an hour in the parking garage).
-During the summer months, it might be even more difficult to find available spots.
+During the summer months, it might be even more challenging to find available spots.
 If you choose to stay in one of the towns, make sure the property offers parking options where you can safely leave your car.

 Amalfi Coast by bus

 You can take the bus from Naples to Salerno or Salerno to Naples and make stops at different towns throughout the journey.
-You are not likely to enjoy all the towns in one day, but you might be able to visit some of the larger ones.
+You are not likely to enjoy all the villages in one day, but you might be able to visit some of the larger ones.
 If you decide to stay in one of the towns, the bus provides an easy way to explore the others.

 Amalfi Coast by ferry